-The Rule of 72 is a handy equation that can predict when an initial fixed-rate investment will double in value.
+The Rule of 72 is a handy equation that can estimate when an initial fixed-rate investment will double in value.
 Divide the number 72 by the investment’s interest rate (also known as the expected rate of return).

 That number will show how many years it will take the initial investment to double, and every time that number of years passes, the investment will double again.

-It’s worth noting that unlike with deposits guaranteed by federal deposit insurance in the banking world, investments like stocks, mutual funds, and bonds can fluctuate greatly with market conditions.
+It’s worth noting that unlike deposits which are typically guaranteed by federal deposit insurance in the banking world, investments like stocks, mutual funds, and bonds can fluctuate with market conditions.
 There is no guarantee someone will make money from their investments and they can lose value.

 Grow your Nest Egg